-Evren became president, and a naval officer, Bulend Ulusu, assumed the post of prime minister.
+Evren became president, and a naval officer, Bulent Ulusu, assumed the post of prime minister.

 These years of military rule did bring some stability to Turkey.
 Ulusu was succeeded in 1983 by Turgut Ozal, who is now widely credited with stabilising the Turkish economy by privatising many state-owned industries.
 Inflation dropped and employment grew.

-The military also detained hundreds of thousands of people; dozens were executed, while many others were tortured or simply disappeared.
+The military also arrested hundreds of thousands of people; dozens were executed, while many others were tortured or simply disappeared.

 A new constitution was drafted and put before a public referendum in 1982; it was overwhelmingly approved.

 The 1995 election led to overwhelming gains for the Islamist Welfare party, which took power the following year as the head of a coalition government.